isomerpages/moe-victoriajc/pages/2023 JC1 Orientation.md

 Important:

-*   This sale price is only for the two days stated above.
+*   This sale price is only for the two days stated above.<br>

 *   Students on **Financial Assistant Scheme (FAS)** or those intending to apply for FAS, please do NOT purchase the calculator during this period.
-There will be an alternative arrangement at a later date.
+There will be an alternative arrangement at a later date.<br>
-*   Remember to collect the **Record of Purchase Card** from the vendor for warranty.
+*   Remember to collect the **Record of Purchase Card** from the vendor for warranty.<br>
 </p>
 				</div>
 	</li>